jx0906/i-can-count/README.md

 [Link to Game](https://jx0906.github.io/)

 ## Planned future enhancements
 a.
-Shuffle number cards
+Shuffle number cards<br>
 b.
-Add distraction cards
+Add distraction cards<br>
 c.
-Allow customisation of summation figure
+Allow customisation of summation figure<br>
 d.
-ALlow customisation of arithmetric operation - summation, minus, multiplication, division
+ALlow customisation of arithmetric operation - summation, minus, multiplication, division<br>
 d.
-Have animation to show dinosaur catching up with the prey (as a proxy for timer)
+Have animation to show dinosaur catching up with the prey (as a proxy for timer)<br>
-e. keeping a scoreboard of players' history
+e. keeping a scoreboard of players' history<br>